paulbradshaw/MED7373-Data-Journalism/README.md

 **Additional resources**: OpenLearn: [Computational thinking and automation](http://www.open.edu/openlearn/science-maths-technology/computing-and-ict/introduction-computational-thinking/content-section-1)

-## Week 3: Mobile first: responsive and other design considerations
+## 3: Mobile first: responsive and other design considerations

 By the end of this week you should be able to create a basic HTML page with CSS styles, and explain the basics of design for mobile devices.